 2. Seek Government Assistance

-If you can, put the credit cards away and dip into that emergency savings fund if you have one – that’s what it’s there for – or other savings you might have, like a TFSA.
+If you can, put the credit cards away and dip into that emergency savings fund if you have one – that’s what it’s there for – or other savings you might have, like a tax-free savings account (TFSA).
 (If you've been saving up for a vacation, now's a good time to use those funds for your immediate needs instead.)

 You should also contact your creditors, as many are offering coronavirus debt relief in the form of deferred payments.
 However, they’re only doing this on a case-by-case basis, and they’re not going to call you to make it happen.
 So, pick up the phone and see what they can do for you given the situation.
 Making arrangements can also help you keep your credit score intact, which is important for when we come out on the other side of this crisis.

-When cash is tight, you need to prioritize which bills are most important.
+When cash is tight (such as after getting laid off), you need to prioritize which bills are most important.
 Food and shelter are, of course, the most crucial.
 If you’re concerned about your mortgage or rent payments, you should contact your lender or landlord to discuss payment options.
 Many lenders are offering options for homeowners to defer mortgage payments for up to six months on a case-by-case basis; however, interest can continue to accumulate, which means higher monthly payments when they resume.
 No order has been made yet to freeze rent payments, though some provinces have plans to help renters.

 If you’re cash-strapped and are able to defer payments or work out a deal with your landlord, you may want to consider holding off on housing payments for as long as you can to maintain your savings.
 (Just know that you may end up paying more when you can start making payments again to make up the difference.)
 When it comes to food, stick to the essentials, like non-perishables or longer-lasting perishables.
 The Globe and Mail put together a list of items to consider for your next shopping trip.